-The massive discharge of pollutants including endocrine-disrupting chemicals (EDCs), heavy metals, pharmaceuticals and personal care products (PPCPs) in water bodies, are endangering the ecological environment and human health, and need to be accurately detected.
-Both electrochemical and photo-electrochemical detection methods have been widely used for the detection of these pollutants, however, which one is the better for the detection of different environmental pollutants?
-In this feature article, different electrochemical and photo-electrochemical detection methods were summarized, including the principles, classification, common catalysts, and applications.
-By summarizing the advantages and disadvantages of different detection methods, this review provides a guide for the other researchers to detect pollutants in water bodies by using electrochemical and photo-electrochemical analysis.
+The massive discharge of pollutants including endocrine-disrupting chemicals (EDCs), heavy metals, pharmaceuticals and personal care products (PPCPs) into water bodies is endangering the ecological environment and human health, and needs to be accurately detected.
+Both electrochemical and photo-electrochemical detection methods have been widely used for the detection of these pollutants, however, which one is better for the detection of different environmental pollutants?
+In this feature article, different electrochemical and photo-electrochemical detection methods are summarized, including the principles, classification, common catalysts, and applications.
+By summarizing the advantages and disadvantages of different detection methods, this review provides a guide for other researchers to detect pollutants in water bodies by using electrochemical and photo-electrochemical analysis.